po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/26-Stu_Obj-Destructuring/README.md

 * It's done when I have destructured the array to pull out the data that is logged in the console.

-* It's done when I have destructured the string to pull out the data that is logged in the console.
+* It's done when I have run `node index.js` after destructuring to confirm the values logged in the console.

 ## 📝 Notes